psychemedia/eurydice-resources/resources/__eurydice_in_port.md

 ```

-The story ends with the re-rating of the two survivors, Cuddeford and Fletcher's, and the Lord of the Admiralty taking the unusal step of making good their losses from the ship.
+The story ends with the re-rating of the two survivors, Cuddeford and Fletcher's, and the Lord of the Admiralty taking the unusual step of making good their losses from the ship.

 ```{admonition} NAVAL INTELLIGENCE - Sunday, December 22nd, 1878